AlexanderMatveev2908/PFN-job-application-tracker/README.md

 - **Aiosmtplib** — Async SMTP client
 - **Amazon S3** — Cloud object storage for files and assets
 - **Redis** — In-memory key-value store for caching, rate limiting, and temporary data
+- **Argon2** — Modern memory-hard password hashing algorithm, used to securely store user passwords and protect against brute-force or GPU attacks
+- **JWT** — Used as short-lived access tokens for authenticating user requests.
+- **JWE—** Used as refresh tokens, securely storing session renewal data.
+- **CBC-HMAC tokens with HKDF-derived keys** — Special short-lived tokens, mainly for sensitive actions like account verification, password resets, or email confirmation.
+- **APScheduler** — Schedules recurring tasks, e.g. a 24h cleanup job that bulk-deletes expired tokens flagged with `deleted_at`.

 ---